AhmedBadee/Number-To-Text/README.md

 ## Features
 1. Convert numbers into words for both languages (Arabic and English) -more languages will be added later-.
+2. For Arabic language, Masculine and Feminine expressions are added.
-2. Can convert from 0 to 100 as ordinal numbers.
+3. Can convert from 0 to 100 as ordinal numbers.
-3. It can be used for ordering, building floors, etc.
+4. It can be used for ordering, building floors, etc.

 ## Installation